shingato/OmniEats/README.md

 # OmniEats (Made by Tien Do)
 # Description
 In this project, I will be making a database system for food deliveries on campus by utilizing SQL.
-My SQL is used for generating database
+My SQL is used for generating database.
+MYSQL Dump will be here after I work on MySQL code/database.
 # Business Rules
 * In this database we will have 3 different kinds of users to log in: Students, Deliverer and Admin users.
 * Students will able to edit their cart before the Deliverer gets to the location of the desired location.